Ralph Feigin: Career

 He took a faculty appointment at the Baylor College of Medicine in 1977, and was its President and CEO from 1996 to 2003.
 He was Chair of the Baylor College of Medicine Department of Pediatrics from 1977-2008.
 During this time, Feigin led the nation in grants for pediatric studies in 2003 and 2004.
 Many of these grants were funded by the National Institutes of Health.

 Feigin was the Physician-in-Chief at Texas Children's Hospital from 1977 until the time of his death in 2008.
+He received the John Howland Award, the most prestigious honor given by the American Pediatric Society (APS), in 2007.

 Publications

 Feigin was co-author and editor of numerous textbooks in pediatrics and infectious disease.
 His most influential works include: Feigin and Cherry's Textbook of Pediatric Infectious Diseases, Oski's Pediatrics: Principles and Practice.
 He was the associate editor for Pediatrics, the official journal of the American Academy of Pediatrics.

 Death

 Feigin, a nonsmoker, died of lung cancer in Houston, Texas.
-He is survived by his wife Judith Zobel Feigin, Ed.D. and his three children and six grandchildren.
+Feigin was married to Judith Zobel Feigin, and they had three children.